-Okoli-Akinsanya crisis was the internal party conflict that led to the demise of one of the earliest national political groups in Nigeria.
+Ikoli-Akinsanya crisis was the internal party conflict that led to the demise of one of the earliest national political groups in Nigeria.
 The party never recovered from the crisis, which pitched its leaders against one another.
-While this party affair is considered by some as the genesis of tribalism in Nigerian politics, it is more admissibly a contributing factor to the era of cultural nationalism that followed.
+While this internal party conflict is considered by some historians as the genesis of tribalism in Nigerian politics, it is more admissibly a contributing factor to the era of cultural nationalism that followed.